 ‘The Assessment Method for Environmental Performance for Construction Works, or Assessment Method for short, is a uniform measurement method for calculating the environmental performance of buildings in an unambiguous, verifiable and reproducible manner.
 For that purpose, the Method of Assessment is adopted based on scientific life-cycle assessment as set out in EN 15804, the European standard for the environmental life-cycle assessment of construction products.’

 The life cycle assessment (LCA)

 An LCA is a quantitative method to determine the total environmental impact over the entire product life cycle; from raw material extraction and production to end-of-life use and disposal (see figure below).
 It allows companies to understand the environmental impact of their products and raw materials through the entire value chain.
-The life cycle of a product in a structure is divided into 4 stages and 1 module (A to D, where B6 and B7 are excluded in the Assessment Method).
+The life cycle of a product in a structure is divided into 4 modules (A to D, where B6 and B7 are excluded in the Assessment Method).
 LCA is performed using software programmes such as SimaPro.
 These programmes make use of databases such as the NMD process database and Ecoinvent, which contain environmental data at detailed level on, among other things, production processes, energy generation and transport both nationally and internationally.
 The Assessment Method for Environmental Performance of Construction Works, in combination with EN 15804 and the related ISO standards, outlines the ground rules for drawing up an LCA for the environmental data in the NMD.

 What is an LCA?